 Memory Verse: Many are the plans in a man’s heart, but it is the purpose of the Lord that will stand.
 Proverbs 19:21

-Task: Think of ‘your list’, those characteristics and traits that you believe your spouse MUST have.
-Share one of the most shallow ones that you have, then ask God to allow you to dig deeper.
+Challenge: Think of ‘your list’, those characteristics and traits that you believe your spouse MUST have.
+Concentrate on one of the most shallow ones that you have, then ask God to allow you to dig deeper.
 Replace it with a more significant trait, a deeper one.

-We often ask for God to bless our choice, instead of waiting on Him to ordain the meeting.
+We often ask God to bless our choice, instead of waiting on Him to ordain the meeting.
 What does this mean?
 It means that we will find the best man or woman that fits the characteristics on our list (whether it is written or mental), and then ask God to bless that relationship, as opposed to asking God to ordain the meeting of our mate.
-Then we don’t need to come behind asking Him to bless our will, because we waited for His.
+If we would ask first, we wouldn’t need to come behind asking Him to bless our will, because we waited for His.

 Vow to do this with your next relationship and see the difference.
 Allow God to orchestrate the initial meeting and follow His specific directions throughout the entire relationship, and see how ‘deeper’ the relationship is.